Kyagara/VSTweaks/README.md

 - Zoom with `Z`.
 - Set spawn point when sleeping in a bed.
 - Disable exclusive crafting (Sewing kit and clothes from Tailor, Sling from Malefactor and so on).
-- LMB on waypoint to teleport (requires `tp` permission), Ctrl+LMB to share it.
-WIP, lacks GUI, broadcasts to everyone.
+- LMB on waypoint to teleport (by default requires `tp` permission), Ctrl+LMB to share.
+WIP, lacks GUI, broadcasts shares to everyone.
 - Teleport to someone using `/tpp <player>` (by default requires `tp` permission).
 - Teleport to your spawn point using `/home` (by default requires `chat` permission).
 - Turn Firewood into 3 sticks using any saw.